Shanza-30/Shanza-30/README.md

 ## Hi i am Shanza Shakeel 👋

 # 👩‍💻 About Me
 I’m an AI & Machine Learning practitioner with a strong focus on building real-world, data-driven solutions.
-I have hands-on experience working with Machine Learning models, analysis, and applied AI workflows, and I enjoy translating complex data problems into practical, impactful outcomes.
+Experienced in Python for ML & AI projects, I am skilled in Regression, Classification, Clustering, Decision Trees, Random Forest, and K-Nearest Neighbors (KNN).
+I enjoy translating complex data problems into practical, impactful outcomes and am actively exploring Generative AI (GenAI), Large Language Models (LLMs), and AI Agents to create smarter, autonomous solutions.

 Alongside AI/ML, I have working knowledge of frontend development, which allows me to build functional and user-friendly interfaces to support AI-powered applications.
+I am pursuing roles as a Data Analyst, Data Scientist, or Machine Learning Engineer to leverage my skills in real-world projects.

 # 🌟 What I Do
 - Develop and evaluate Machine Learning solutions for real-world use cases